Premises Liability Lawyer in Portland, Oregon

 Proving negligence in a premises liability claim can be complicated and difficult to do, especially if the hazardous condition that caused the accident was temporary, such as a wet floor or icy or snowy walkways.
 This is why it is in your best interest to contact a qualified Portland premises liability attorney with the knowledge and legal skill set to effectively investigate and handle your case.
 Our premises liability lawyers in Portland have detailed knowledge of these legal classifications and how to prove a property owner did not fulfill his or her legal obligations.

-However, make sure to contact a lawyer as soon as possible because there is a deadline for filing a lawsuit.
+However, make sure to contact a lawyer as soon as possible because there is a deadline for filing a premises liability lawsuit.
 Premises liability claims in Oregon must typically be filed within two years from the date of the injury or two years from the date the injury should have been known or reasonably discovered, but no more than five years after the date of the injury (ORS 12.110).

 Call 503.245.5677 now for our free consultation.